Monyancha/Cloud-Farm/README.md

 ## Docker

-It is possible to containerise Akaunting using the [`docker-compose`](docker-compose.yml) file.
+It is possible to containerise cloud-farm using the [`docker-compose`](docker-compose.yml) file.
 Here are a few commands:

 ```
 # Build the app
-docker build -t akaunting .
+docker build -t cloudfarm .

 # Run the app
 docker-compose up -d